DarkMannn/throttle-stream/README.md

   const Throttle = require('throttle-stream');
   const throttle = new Throttle({ bytes: 1000, interval: 100 });
 ```
-While creating the instance of the class, pass an object as an argument with following properties:
+While creating the instance of the class pass an object as an argument with following properties:

 ```javascript
   const options = {